o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ---
 linktitle: Card
-title: O3DE UI Card Component
+title: O3DE UI Card Widget
-description: Use the O3DE UI card component as a container to organize component property settings and actions together.
+description: Use the O3DE UI card widget as a container to organize component property settings and actions together.
 toc: true
 ---